Civil defense by country: Switzerland

 The Swiss Federal Office for Civil Protection (FOCP), under the Federal Department of Defence, Civil Protection and Sports, is responsible for the coordination of civil defense services.
 It operates the National Emergency Operations Center (NEOC) and the Spiez Laboratory, which is responsible for weapons of mass destruction research and protection.
 Switzerland built an extensive network of fallout shelters during the cold war, including the Sonnenberg Tunnel.
 The reference Nuclear War Survival Skills declared that, as of 1986, "Switzerland has the best civil defense system, one that already includes blast shelters for over 85 percent of all its citizens."
 As of 2006, there were about 300,000 shelters built in private residences, institutions and hospitals, as well as 5,100 public shelters for a total of 8.6 million places, a level of coverage equal to 114% of the population.
 Switzerland also has mandatory stockpiling of essential goods.

 Ukraine

-Formerly a munisterial level agency, today the State Emergency Service of Ukraine is part of Ministry of Internal Affairs.
+Formerly a ministerial level agency, today the State Emergency Service of Ukraine is part of Ministry of Internal Affairs.

 Before 2005, in Ukraine existed the Civil Defense Troops.